 Previous studies have primarily focussed on the usage of ultrasound which has shown that ultrasound increases the success rate of regional nerve blocks.
 Some studies, however, have found that even with ultrasound assistance, a relatively high failure rate persists.
 This failure rate has largely been attributed to operators with limited experience and insufficient ultrasound skills.

-A failed nerve block not only results to a bad experience for the patient, it might even lead to damage to the patients’ health and in some cases complications could even threaten life.
+A failed nerve block not only results in a bad experience for the patient, it might even lead to damage to the patients’ health and in some cases complications could even threaten life.

 It’s essential to recognise ultrasound anatomy when performing nerve blocks, however this may sometimes be hampered by patients’ habitus.